dimonge/CarND-LaneLines-P1/writeup.md

 For self-driving car to know where the lanes are on the road, It will need to be able to view the environment.
 Companies has developed hardware to provide a means for these.

-In this project, I will provide the pipeline function for detecting lane line on the road in provided images and video.
+In this project, I will provide the pipeline function for detecting lane line on the road in provided images and videos.

 ---